Delhi Football League: Delhi Premier League

 Delhi Premier League, previously known as Football Delhi Senior Division League (FD Senior Division) and DSA Senior Division, is the top state-level football league in Delhi and level 5 of Indian football league system.
 It is also the highest level inter-city league played in the capital.
-Competition is conducted by Football Delhi, official governing body of Delhi region under AIFF.
+Competition is conducted by Delhi Soccer Association, official governing body of Delhi region under AIFF.
 Most players from this league are selected to represent Delhi for Santosh Trophy.

 Clubs

 Eleven clubs competed in the first edition.